Taming-the-BEAST/Prior-selection/README.md

 </figure>
 <br>

-Run the analysis and compare to the original analysis of the homochronous data.
+Save the XML file as `Homochronous_tMRCA.log` and run the analysis and compare to the original analysis of the homochronous data.
 Are the substitution rate estimates more precise now?